Muhammad Azhar Jadoon

 Muhammad Azhar Khan Jadoon (محمد اظہر خان جدون; both 3 April 1960) is a Pakistani politician who served as a member of the National Assembly of Pakistan from June 2013 to May 2018.

 Early life

 Jadoon was born on 3 April 1960.

 Political career

-Jadoon ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-17 (Abbottabad-I) in 2002 Pakistani general election but was unsuccessful.
+Jadoon ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-17 (Abbottabad-I) in the 2002 Pakistani general election but was unsuccessful.
 He received 30,949 votes and lost the seat to Amanullah Khan Jadoon.

-Jadoon ran for the seat of National Assembly as an independent candidate from Constituency NA-17 (Abbottabad-I) in 2008 Pakistani general election but was unsuccessful.
+Jadoon ran for the seat of National Assembly as an independent candidate from Constituency NA-17 (Abbottabad-I) in the 2008 Pakistani general election but was unsuccessful.
 He received 36,668 votes and lost the seat to Sardar Mehtab Abbasi.

-Jadoon was elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf from Constituency NA-17 (Abbottabad-I) in 2013 Pakistani general election.
+Jadoon was elected to the National Assembly as a candidate of Pakistan Tehreek-e-Insaf from Constituency NA-17 (Abbottabad-I) in the 2013 Pakistani general election.
 He received 96,549 votes and defeated Sardar Mehtab Abbasi.